100 months

 Most of all, we've kept learning, and stayed with the process.

-No doubt there will be interesting changes, and challenges.
+There will be changes, and challenges.

 Pay off bills.